mszep/pandoc_resume/resume.md

 Summary
 -------

-* Fixing a problem correctly the first time is preferable to leaving it to resurface later.
 * Automation is always better than repetition.
-* Monitoring and metrics are key to making smart decisions.
+* Information is key to making smart decisions.
-* Getting things done is the most important part.
+* Fixing a problem correctly the first time is preferable to leaving it to resurface later, but getting things done is the most important part.

 Relevant Skills
 ---------------